WildflowerSchools/poseconnect/README.md

 ## Task list

-* Make processing function for identifying tracks
+* Make functions for fetching poses with pose track IDs, person IDs, person data
-* Make functions for fetching poses with pose track IDs, person IDs
+* Change argument name from `inference_id_local` to `inference_ids_local` wherever multiple IDs are permitted
 * Boil all local IO operations down to read/write by time segment or not by time segment
 * Consider getting rid of all distinctions between local and remote IDs in naming
 * Fix up overlay functions so they cope if overlay already exists